 602 Surf Ave., 718-265-3474

 This aquarium—the oldest continually operating example in the US—remains a must-see destination on Coney Island's celebrated boardwalk.
 Visitors will be charmed by all manner of marine life, including seals, walruses, red-bellied piranhas and rays.
-Long-range planners can look forward to the opening of Ocean Wonders: Sharks!, which will feature blacktip and whitetip reef sharks, sand tiger sharks and wobbegongs, a carpet shark native to the western Pacific and eastern Indian Oceans.
-Look for it to open spring 2017 (and note that there's a current exhibition with sand tiger sharks).
-More immediate gratification can be had from viewing the daily penguin and otter feedings are among the other highlights.
+Ocean Wonders: Sharks!, opening in summer 2018, will feature blacktip and whitetip reef sharks, sand tiger sharks and wobbegongs, a carpet shark native to the western Pacific and eastern Indian Oceans.
+Daily penguin and otter feedings are among the other highlights.

 7. Hit thebeach

 That salt-air smell that permeates all of Coney Island is coming from the ocean.
 Indeed, there are nearly three miles of beach property in the neighborhood, and you can see clearly to the vast blue expanse of ocean from the boardwalk.
 Brighton Beach is nearby as well.
 If you've forgotten any of your beach gear—sandals, a bathing suit, a hat or sunglasses, for example—there are many Coney Island shops that have you covered.

 Of course, there’s are always surprises during any Coney Island summer—so you can count on more fun popping up as the season progresses.
 Check coneyisland.com for the latest details on what to do by the beach.